OxBright Essay Competition 2023

 Do you publish the names of the award winners?

-Yes, award winners will be published on this page after the Awards Ceremony.
+Yes, award winners will be published on our website after the Awards Ceremony.

 How can I pass on some feedback about the essay competition?

 We’d love to hear from you!
-This is the first year that we’re running the competition, and we’re open to feedback as we aim to make it the most impactful essay competition out there.
+We’re very open to feedback as we aim to make this Essay Competition as impactful as possible.
 Please feel free to contact our Co-Director Lavinia here.